vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Is-R-fast-enough-01.md

 ---
 layout: post
-title: Is R Fast Enough - Part 1
+title: Is R Fast Enough? - Part 1
+author: Eliot McIntire
+date: April 23, 2015
 ---

 There have been many people, including ourselves, who have asked, "Is R fast enough for simulation modeling?".
 In other words, can R handle everything we throw at it for simulation modeling?
 Low level functions, high level functions, GIS, data wrangling etc...